 Miller Harris is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 Miller Harris is committed to the elimination of animal testing.
 We are equally committed to consumer health and safety, and bringing to market products that comply with applicable regulations in every country in which our products are sold.
 We do not conduct animal testing on our products or ingredients, nor ask others to test on our behalf, except when required by law.
 Miller Harris fully supports the development and global acceptance of non-animal testing alternatives.

 Miller Harris is not owned by a parent company that tests on animals.

 Yes, Miller Harris is available for sale in countries with mandatory animal testing.
 This means that their products were likely tested on animals.

 No, Miller Harris is not certified by any organizations.

 Miller Harris might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.